 This year, we focus on you, and on how you use English, both at home and in your work.

 Chuckle along as we explore the different approaches to humour in the UK and across the pond in the US with translator and author Zoë Chandler.
 Buckle up for the twists and quirks of being a legal translator in Finland with legal and literary translator Juha Tupasela.
 Sharpen your red pencils as we delve into the excruciating world of pedantry with lecturer and translator John Calton.
-Reflect as doctoral student and translator Hanna-Mari Pienimäki holds a mirror to language professionals in her current research project.
+Joe McVeigh will be sharing insights into email marketing, including linguistic research and style guides.

 After the program, stay for scintillating conversation with your peers over a light dinner with wine (included in registration price).